-- 2.1 Our Chantry core values are 'Confident, Caring Creative' and we reinforce these through everything we do. - 2.2 We believe that our school should provide a caring, positive, safe and stimulating environment that promotes the social, physical, emotional and moral development of the individual child. - 2.3 We recognise the importance of providing an environment within our school that will help children feel safe and respected.
+- 2.1 At Chantry our core values are 'Confident, Caring and Creative'.
+These values underpin everything we do.
+We want to nurture children who are confident individuals who care about others and themselves, think creatively and have a love of learning. - 2.2 We believe that our school should provide a caring, positive, safe and stimulating environment that promotes the social, physical, emotional and moral development of the individual child. - 2.3 We recognise the importance of providing an environment within our school that will help children feel safe and respected.
 We recognise the importance of enabling children to talk openly and to feel confident that they will be listened to. - 2.4 We recognise that all adults within the school, including permanent and temporary staff, volunteers and governors, have a full and active part to play in protecting our pupils from harm. - 2.5 We will work with parents to build an understanding of the school's responsibilities to ensure the welfare of all children, including the need for referrals to other agencies in some situations.